-A pet’s unconditional love for their owner is the obvious emotional benefit of having a pet.
+A dog’s or cat’s unconditional love for their owner is the most obvious emotional benefit of having a pet.
 That love can help us get through hard times like divorce, death or daily stress.

 Pets also give us something to focus on beyond ourselves, keeping us present in the here and now when we might otherwise be distracted by difficulties or problems.

-In fact, many studies have shown that interaction with pets can help lower stress hormones like cortisol, epinephrine and norepinephrine.
-Simply petting a dog or cat can help reduce stress more than reading or talking with another person can.
-Pets can even help reduce anxiety and fear better than support from a human companion.10
+In fact, many studies show that interaction with pets can help lower stress hormones like cortisol, epinephrine and norepinephrine.
+Simply petting a dog or cat can help reduce stress even more than reading or talking with another person.
+Pets can even help reduce anxiety and fear better than support from a human companion.2

-If you’ve ever taken your dog for a walk around the block, you know that they are people magnets!
-Studies have shown that pets can be great icebreakers – they provide the perfect excuse to talk to a stranger and can help conversations blossom.
+If you’ve ever taken your dog for a walk around the block, you know they have a knack for drawing people to you.
+Studies have shown that pets can be great icebreakers — they provide the perfect excuse to talk to a stranger and can help conversations blossom.
 And though you may not take your cat for walks, stories of your cat’s antics can come in handy when meeting new people — especially fellow cat owners!

-Pet owners were 60 percent more likely than non–pet owners to get to know people in their neighborhoods they hadn’t known before.2
+Pet owners were 60% more likely than non–pet owners to get to know people in their neighborhoods they hadn’t known before.3

-Pet owners also tend to be more extroverted, which can help people connect more quickly and easily with neighbors and people they encounter at dog parks or other pet-friendly spaces.
-Chitchat about our pets is definitely more interesting than small talk about the weather!
+Pet owners also tend to be more extroverted, which can make it easier to connect with neighbors and people they encounter at dog parks or other pet-friendly spaces.

-The good feelings we get from our pets translate to health benefits, too.
+The good feelings we get from our pets translate to potential health benefits, too.
 Many researchers have examined the positive health benefits of pets on a variety of medical conditions.
-They suggest that having a pet might lower your blood pressure, decrease your risk of heart disease and decrease obesity.
+Results suggest having a pet may lower your blood pressure4, decrease your risk of heart disease5 and decrease obesity6.

 Pets, particularly dogs, can help encourage us to get up and get moving, too.
 Most health professionals recommend at least 30 minutes of physical exercise daily — the perfect amount of time for a dog walk.